 Step 3: Click on the post you want to edit

-Here is how it looks in the Content tab.
+Here’s how this looks in the Content tab:

 Step 4: Edit your scheduled post